Colônia crater: Geology and ecology

 Some geologists believe that the feature was created by the impact of a meteorite with a diameter of about 200 m.
-It was formed between 1 million and 20 million years ago, in crystalline basement rocks 600 to 700 millions of years old.
+It was formed between 1 million and 20 million years ago, in crystalline basement rocks 600 to 700 million years old.
 The Earth Impact Database gives a range of 36 to 5 Ma.
 In any case, it would be one of the youngest South American impact craters known.
-It is partially filled by turfaceous sediment with maximum depth of 275 m, which provides a precious record of ancient environment.
+It is partially filled by peat with a maximum depth of 275 m, which provides a precious record of the ancient environment.
 The upper 8 m, in particular, have provided a detailed climate and ecological record of the last 130,000 years; the complete record may stretch back to 2.5 million years ago.

 Data from seismic and other surveys indicate that below the sediment there are about 50 to 65 m of fragmented rock deposits, and another 50 m of shocked or deformed basement rock.
 Sediment analysis indicate that until 18,000 years ago a lake occupied the central part of the crater, which has become a swamp.
 The crater is drained towards the east by the Vargem Grande creek into the adjacent Billings Reservoir.

-The tentative identification as an impact crater is based mainly on geomorphology, faulting pattern, and on the exclusion of other possible formation mechanisms.
-In particular, there are no carbonate rocks that could produce to karstic sinkholes.
+The tentative identification as an impact crater is based mainly on geomorphology, faulting patterns, and on the exclusion of other possible formation mechanisms.
+In particular, there are no carbonate rocks that could produce karstic sinkholes.
 As of 2011 there were no reports of definite evidence, such as shatter cones or shocked quartz.
 To find such evidence one would have to drill through the sediment fill.